Book

 I was incredibly lucky, and my book was accepted by the first publisher I approached, BC-based Harbour Publishing.
 I thought I had it made, and all my work was over—now I’d just reap the rewards.
 It didn’t quite turn out that way—the book was accepted in early 1994 and released in late 1996.
 During the interim I learned many lessons about perseverance, compromise, and conflict resolution.
 Harbour wanted me to expand the book considerably, which I did.
 Then the book went through another major revision to fine-tune the tone and make it more suitable to the target audience.
 Harbour had done some market research and discovered that the teen market was untapped and keen to learn about beading, so this was the target audience we were trying to reach.
 Initially I had written the book with my younger siblings in mind.
 They were pre-teens, at least when I started writing the book!

-There were a few points during this painful process when I seriously considered giving up on the project.
+There were a few points during the development process when I seriously considered giving up on the project.
 But somehow I stayed with the process, and Harbour did too, and the result is a beautiful book that I’m quite proud of.
 By the way, this process was not what Harbour Publishing expected either.
 They accepted my book because another book had been dropped from their spring list in 1994.
 They needed a replacement and thought that my book was ready to go (my full-colour prototype looked really good!).
 So looking back, I think I was lucky that Harbour didn’t decide to scrap the project when it turned out to be so much work.